-$^{^{2}}$ With Click, we were able to measure the average time a packet spends in the internal queue under high load, which is approx. 8600 cycles (3 μs), but we could not measure the latency gain of reducing the scheduling iterations from two to one per packet.
+2With Click we were able to measure the average time a packet spends in the internal queue under high load, which is approx. 8600 cycles (3 μ sec), but we could not measure the latency gain of reducing the scheduling iterations from two to one per packet.
+Measuring latency is subject of future work.